 In 2020, LifeSpire entered into a joint venture with an unrelated third party to form Senior Living Partners of Virginia, LLC (SLPV).
 SLPV was created to provide home health services and to promote the health and care of seniors from a broad cross-section of the communities served by the organizations.
 LifeSpire has a 50% interest in SLPV.
 No consideration was paid in 2020 related to this joint venture.
-In 2021, \$633,500 was transferred to SLPV as LifeSpire's opening capital contribution.
-This investment is included in Other Assets in the accompanying consolidated balance sheet as of December 31, 2021 and is recorded under the equity method.
-LifeSpire recorded a loss on this investment of \$357,635 which represents its share of SLPV's results and is included in nonoperating income (loss) in the statements of operations and change in net assets (deficit).
+In 2022 and 2021, \$790,000 and \$633,500, respectively, was transferred to SLPV as capital contributions from LifeSpire.
+This investment is included in Other Assets in the accompanying consolidated balance sheet as of December 31, 2022 and 2021 and is recorded under the equity method.
+LifeSpire recorded a loss on this investment of \$425,486 and \$357,635 for the years ended December 31, In 2022 and 2021, respectively, which represents its share of SLPV's results and is included as an other loss within nonoperating income (loss) in the statements of operations and changes in net assets (deficit).